 Each non-employee director of the Bank receives an annual cash retainer of \$40,000 for his or her services as a director and the Chairman of the Board receives an annual cash retainer in the amount of \$85,000.
 This annual retainer covers seven Board and/or shareholders' meetings.
 If the Board meets more than seven times, the Bank will pay each director an attendance fee of \$1,500 for each additional Board and/or shareholders' meeting.
-The Chairman of the Board is eligible to receive an additional 50% for each such additional Board, shareholders or committee meeting attended.
+The Chairman of the Board is eligible to receive an additional 50% of the attendance fee for each such additional Board, shareholders or committee meeting attended.

 The Chairman of the Audit and Compliance Committee receives an annual retainer of \$20,000 and the Chairmen of the Assets and Liabilities Committee, Nomination and Compensation Committee, Credit Policy and Risk Assessment Committee, and Business Committee each receive an annual retainer of \$15,000.
-The non-Chairman members of the Audit Committee receive an annual retainer of \$10,000 and the non-Chairman members of the Assets and Liabilities Committee, Nomination and Compensation Committee, Credit Policy and Risk Assessment Committee, and Business Committee, each receive an annual retainer of \$7,500.
-These annual retainers cover seven meetings of the Audit Committee and six meetings each of the Assets and Liabilities Committee, Nomination and Compensation Committee, Credit Policy and Risk Assessment Committee, and Business Committee.
-When the Audit Committee has met more than seven times and the Assets and Liabilities Committee, Nomination and Compensation Committee, Credit Policy and Risk Assessment Committee, and Business Committee have each met more than six times, the Bank will pay an attendance fee of \$1,000 for each additional committee meeting.
+The non-Chairman members of the Audit and Compliance Committee receive an annual retainer of \$10,000 and the non-Chairman members of the Assets and Liabilities Committee, Nomination and Compensation Committee, Credit Policy and Risk Assessment Committee, and Business Committee, each receive an annual retainer of \$7,500.
+These annual retainers cover seven meetings of the Audit and Compliance Committee and six meetings each of the Assets and Liabilities Committee, and Business Committee.
+When the Audit and Compliance Committee has met more than seven times and the Assets and Liabilities Committee, Nomination and Compensation and Compensation and Compliance Committee has met more than seven times and the Assets and Liabilities Committee, Nomination and Compensation and Compliance Committee has met more than seven times and the Assets and Liabilities Committee, Nomination and Compensation and Compensation Committee have each met more than six times, the Bank will pay an attendance fee of \$1,000 for each additional committee meeting.
 The Chairman of each committee of the Board is eligible to receive an additional 50% for each additional committee meeting attended.

-The aggregate amount of cash compensation paid by the Bank during the year ended December 31, 2010 to the directors of the Bank as a group for their services as directors was \$742,450.
+The aggregate amount of cash compensation paid by the Bank during the year ended December 31, 2011 to the directors of the Bank as a group for their services as directors was \$797,750.

-The aggregate number of shares of restricted shares awarded during the year ended December 31, 2010 to non-employee directors of the Bank as a group under the 2008 Plan was 38,115 class E shares, equal to \$50,000 for each non-employee director of the Bank and \$75,000 for the Chairman of the Board.
-As of December 31, 2010, the total cost for these restricted shares amounted to \$474,913 of which \$44,474 was registered during 2010, and the remaining compensation cost of \$430,439 for these restricted shares will be charged against income over a period of 4.53 years.
+The aggregate number of restricted shares awarded during the year ended December 31, 2011, to non-employee directors of the Bank as a group under the 2008 Plan was 25,541 class E shares, equal to \$50,000 for each non-employee director of the Bank and \$75,000 for the Chairman of the Board.
+As of December 31, 2011, the total cost for these restricted shares amounted to \$461,526 of which \$41,957 was registered during 2011, and the remaining compensation cost of \$419,569 for these restricted shares will be charged against income over a period of 4.55 years.